FE & PE Exam Prep

 Choose Your Plan

 • 8-Week Plan (15–20 hr/week): Best for recent graduates or engineers with strong math fundamentals.
-Total: ~140–160 hours.
+Total: ~140–160 hours before extra weak-topic review.

-• 12-Week Plan (10–15 hr/week): Best for working engineers, career changers, or those needing more review time.
-Total: ~130–180 hours.
+• 12-Week Plan (10–15 hr/week): Best for working engineers with moderate review needs.
+Total: ~130–180 hours before extra weak-topic review.

 • Both plans follow the same structure: diagnostic → concept review → practice problems → timed exams